A student lead project based at the University of Edinburgh focusing on the development of very cheap prosthesis for amputees.

 Hearing the University of Edinburgh Hyperloop Society was among the most successful societies in Edinburgh, as well as it was based on Engineering, I decided to join.
 It was an opportunity for me to be part of a highly successful team based on a project based on hardware.

 I joined the Software Team in the propulsion sub-team in September 2018.
-My duties were to rewrite the software responsible of the acceleration of the pod at the start of the journey, as at the time, the team would move to a different type of magnetic motors.
+My duties were to rewrite the software responsible for the acceleration of the pod at the start of the journey, as at the time, the team would move to a different type of magnetic motors.
 Part of rewriting the software, I also ensured that it would be easier to understand and make changes by the upcoming members in the following years.

-Eventually, the Hyperloop team became among the finalists in The Hyperloop Competition organized by SpaceX still being the only UK team to do so.
-Between the 9th and 23rd of July, we travelled to California to participate in the competition by completing a set of tests for our pod with the goal to get our pod in the SpaceX test track.
+Eventually, the Hyperloop team became among the finalists in The Hyperloop Competition organized by SpaceX, still being the only UK team to do so.
+Between the 9th and 23rd of July, we traveled to California to participate in the competition by completing a set of tests for our pod with the goal to get our pod in the SpaceX test track.
 The test track was in Hawthorne LA, CA, right next to SpaceX headquarters.
 Unfortunately, we narrowly missed the chance of getting our pod to the test track due to a few failures in some of our tests.

 By the end of February in 2020, I decided to move to the Outreach team where I gave a short lecture to a local High School staff regarding the concept of the Hyperloop as well as the journey of our team from the start.
-I stayed in the Outreach team and was about to do another speech in April but was cancelled due to COVID-19.
+I stayed in the Outreach team and was about to do another speech in April but was canceled due to COVID-19.